Quadriga (company)

-Quadriga Fintech Solutions was the owner and operator of QuadrigaCX, which was believed to be Canada's largest cryptocurrency exchange.
-In 2019 the exchange ceased operations and the company filed for bankruptcy with C$215.7 million in liabilities and about C$28 million in assets.
+Quadriga Fintech Solutions was the owner and operator of QuadrigaCX.
+QuadrigaCX was believed to be Canada's largest cryptocurrency exchange at the time of its collapse in 2019, with the exchange ceasing operations and the company filing for bankruptcy with C$215.7 million in liabilities and about C$28 million in assets.

-The company's CEO and founder, Gerald William Cotten, allegedly died in 2018 after traveling to India.
+The company's CEO and founder, Gerald William Cotten, died in December 2018 after traveling to India.
 Up to C$250 million (US$190 million) in cryptocurrency owed to 115,000 customers was missing or could not be accessed because only Cotten held the password to off-line cold wallets.

 Quadriga likely never invested the funds entrusted to it, according to Chainalysis, a cryptocurrency tracking firm.
 Either the funds were never received or quickly went missing.
 "What Quadriga really did with the money that customers gave it to buy Bitcoin remains a mystery," according to Chainalysis.

 Ernst & Young was appointed as an independent monitor while Quadriga was granted temporary legal protection from its creditors under the Companies' Creditors Arrangement Act.
 On 8 April 2019 the firm entered bankruptcy under the Bankruptcy and Insolvency Act as the possibility of a successful reorganization appeared to be remote.

 The Royal Canadian Mounted Police (RCMP) and the U.S. Federal Bureau of Investigation (FBI) were reportedly investigating the company.
 Lawyers for the customers of the exchange have asked that Cotten's body be exhumed.

 History

+Early life and education of Cotten

+Gerald Cotten (born 11 May 1988) lived in Belleville, Ontario, before attending the Schulich School of Business at York University in Toronto.
+He graduated from York with a bachelor of business administration in 2010.

+Cotten was already involved in Ponzi schemes as a teenager, using the online handle Sceptre on the online forum TalkGold.
+There, Cotten would promote HYIPs (high-yield investment programs) that "promised very high returns but were unregulated and anonymous, disclosing little or no details about the investment or who was behind it", while transactions were anonymous and hidden using digital currency.
+Cotten secretly cooperated with Michael Patryn on these Ponzi schemes.
+Cotten also sold a "proxy service that would reroute a user's internet connection so that their IP address would be hidden".